scfrank-pri/ext_editor_snap_config/README.md

 ## Troubleshooting

-- Check em.log in your home directory for debugging information
 - Verify that Emacs server is running: In Emacs, evaluate `(server-running-p)`
 - Ensure all paths in the scripts match your system's username and directory structure